CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/GeneralRules/AdvantageAndDisadvantage.md

 ## Advantage and Disadvantage cancelling out

-If on a roll you had both advantage and disadvantage, than the two effects cancel out leaving you with only a normal roll.
-If you had two sources giving you advantage, than you would still only have advantage.
-However, if you had two sources of advantage and one source of disadvantage, than one advantage would cancel out with the only disadvantage, leaving you with advantage.
+If on a roll a character had both advantage and disadvantage, than the two effects cancel out leaving you with only a normal roll.
+If a character had two sources giving you advantage, than you would still only have advantage.
+However, if the character had two sources of advantage and one source of disadvantage, than one advantage would cancel out with the only disadvantage, leaving you with advantage.